fransimo/fransimo_info/content/docs/art/new_media_art/Rivers_of_souls/index.en.md

 # Rivers of Souls

-> We flow in our technology like water that builds its own caves.
+> We flow in our technology like water building its own caves.
 Absent and unconscious.
 Frightened, bulging and forgotten by ourselves.
-Forgetting that life, as we perceive it physically, is the sum of infinite errors in the process of evolution.
+We forget that life, as we perceive it physically, is the sum of infinite errors in the process of evolution.
 >
 > Deaf to the whisper of error amid the noise of the current.
 We ignore the visions: beauty, madness, compassion.
 The whisper insists: beauty, madness, compassion.
 Evolutionary fear drags us down, deafens us and blinds us.
 We fall back into transformation for transformation's sake.
 >
 > In the senseless chaos of our evolution, it seems that the only thing that can save us is the same thing that created us, an error or a fortuitous combination of errors.
-Because perhaps God is in the bugs.
+Perhaps God is in the bugs.

 Rivers of Souls treats rush hour traffic as an organism that travels through the infrastructure we have created.
 By